acquia/blt/INSTALL.md

 The following high-level steps will be required to generate a new, fully functioning site using BLT:

-1. Ensure your native OS meets minimum requirements
+1. Ensure your native OS meets system requirements found below
 1. Clone BLT to your local machine
 1. Generate and modify configuration files for your new project
 1. Use BLT’s “installer” to generate a new site